Strengthening the resilience of supply chains

 Companies focus on supplier diversification

-One consideration of companies in Austria is to seek new business partners in Western countries or neighboring countries.
-This reduces dependence on suppliers from faraway China, among others.
+One consideration of companies in the EU is to seek new business partners in Western countries or neighboring countries.
+This reduces dependence on suppliers from faraway USA and China, among others.
 With the expansion of local production facilities, so-called “nearshoring”, shorter distances replace the now insecure supply from overseas.
-45% of small and medium-sized enterprises in Austria try to rely on regional suppliers as much as possible, but 36% said that foreign suppliers offer better conditions.4 Purchasers in particular want to source goods from places that can also be reached by rail or road in an emergency.
-However, Austria in particular benefits in global trade from China, its second most important trading partner.
-In addition to its dependence on China, Austria as a business location faces its own challenges, such as high energy costs, urgently needed investments in digitization and a persistent shortage of skilled workers in all sectors.
+Purchasers in particular want to source goods from places that can also be reached by rail or road in an emergency.
+However, France in particular also benefits in global trade from the US and China, its most important trading partners besides.
+In addition to its dependence from the major trading partners, France as a business location faces its own challenges, such as high energy costs, urgently needed investments in digitization and a persistent shortage of skilled workers in all sectors.

 Higher warehouse inventories prevent supply bottlenecks